trozware/troznet/content/post/2021/apple_dtk_gamble.md

 I hoped Apple would do the right thing by developers who paid for access to the Developer Transition Kit (DTK) to get the first Apple Silicon Macs, but I was wrong and I lost.

+> **UPDATE - 6 Feb 2020:** Apple has responded to feedback from me and other disgruntled developers and so I didn't lose as much as I thought.
+Apple is now giving US $500 credit, which is what developers in the US paid for the DTK, and they are extending the time limit to the end of the year.
+I am quite certain they will release a desktop M1 Mac before then, so I will get credit for most of the cost of the DTK (after exchange rate losses) and I will be able to use the credit towards a Mac that I want.
+>
+> Thanks Apple for listening and reacting.

 <!--more-->

+---

 I paid Apple AU $779 for a year’s lease on a DTK which was effectively a Mac mini with an iPad CPU.
 I also had to buy a monitor to use with it.